ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5A Travel and Expense Reimbursement Policy.md

 -   Set limit on how much ESIP will pay (e.g. ESIP will cover \$2k for travel, including registration, and anything over and above covered by participant)

 This Policy was approved by the Board of Directors of ESIP on October 17, 2017.
+Revisions to this policy were approved by the Board on September 15 2021.